Chemotherapy for eye cancer

 Methotrexate is a chemo drug often used to treat lymphoma of the eye.
 It can be given directly into the eye, intrathecally, or systemically.
 It is often given in combination with other drugs to treat lymphoma.
 Many other chemo drugs can be used as well.

-High-dose chemo followed by stem cell transplant: Doctors are limited in the doses of chemotherapy they can give because of the side effects these drugs can cause.
+High-dose chemo followed by stem cell transplant: Doctors are limited in the doses of chemo they can give because of the side effects these drugs can cause.
 High doses of chemo can especially damage the bone marrow (where new blood cells are made), which can be life-threatening.

-In certain cases, such as when standard doses of chemo are no longer working, doctors sometimes give high doses of chemo that they know will likely destroy the bone marrow.
+If standard doses of chemo are no longer working, doctors sometimes give high doses of chemo that they know will likely destroy the bone marrow.
 Before giving the chemo, they take blood-forming stem cells from the patient’s body.
 After the chemo has been given, they infuse the stem cells back into the body.
 These cells settle in the bone marrow, where they make new blood cells.

 This technique can be useful in some situations, but it can be hard for the patient to go through and can cause serious side effects.
-For more detailed information on stem cell transplants, see our documents Non-Hodgkin Lymphoma and Stem Cell Transplant (Peripheral Blood, Bone Marrow, and Cord Blood Transplants).
+For more detailed information on stem cell transplants, see Non-Hodgkin Lymphoma and Stem Cell Transplant (Peripheral Blood, Bone Marrow, and Cord Blood Transplants).

 Chemotherapy for melanoma of the eye